5 top tips for procuring energy

 - Understanding overly complex contract types

-Many suppliers and brokers give a fantastic “stock-market trader” style sales pitch about more complex flexible contracts, however often the full picture isn’t provided to customers.
-Although these types of contracts provide more than one purchasing point, there is a risk of the majority of your energy usage being initially left “unlocked” and subject to the volatility of the energy markets.
+Many suppliers and brokers give a fantastic “stock-market trader” style sales pitch about more complex flexible contracts, however, often the full picture isn’t provided to customers.
+Although these types of contracts provide more than one purchasing point, there is a risk that the majority of your energy usage is initially left “unlocked” in consideration of price and therefore subject to the volatility of the energy markets.
 Rates often vary from month-to-month and invoice-to-invoice making determination of actual costs sometimes impossible before the contract has ended.
 Many suppliers and brokers take advantage of this lack of transparency and cost visibility.
-Often no tangible future costs can be provided for the yet unpurchased volumes, aside from a forecast which is just that.
+Often no tangible future costs can be provided for the yet unpurchased volumes, aside from a forecast which is just that and gives no certainty.

 Find out more about CPC’s Utilities Supplies & Services Framework by visiting the framework web page or contacting the dedicated Energy Helpdesk on 03453 020041.